webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 Description: Passing Data from a Vertex Shader to a Fragment Shader
 TOC: Inter-stage Variables

+This article is one in a series of the various ways to provide data to a shader.
+Each one builds on the previous lesson so you may find them easiest to understand by reading them in order.

+{{{toc-steps list="passing-data.hanson"}}}

 In the [previous article](webgpu-fundamentals.html), we covered a few super basics about WebGPU.
 In this article we're going to go over *the basics* of inter-stage variables.